Gualala, California: Town development

 In 1861, Cyrus Robinson filed a claim under the Land Act of 1820 for much of the area which is now the town of Gualala.
 They soon built a hotel, a saloon and a ferry.
 They also supervised the post office (which was also the stage stop), the Wells Fargo Express and the Western Union.
 By the end of the 1800s, Gualala had become a major commercial hub for the entire area, with a dancing school, the Gualala Municipal Brass Band, and an opera house.

 The hotel burned down in a fire in 1903.
-The hotel was later rebuilt to the south of its original location at a cost of $6,000.
-In 1907, Mark Pedotti and Antonio Ciapusci bought the Gualala Hotel property which included 636 acres and among them they divided the property with Antonio acquiring the area of Gualala who later died in 1932.
-His son George and wife, Ida inherited the land after his death.
+It was rebuilt to the south of its original location at a cost of $6,000.
+In 1907, Mark Pedotti and Antonio Ciapusci bought the Gualala Hotel property which included 636 acres and between them they divided the property with Ciapusci acquiring the area of Gualala.
+His son George and wife, Ida inherited the land after his death in 1932.

 Today, tourists come to nearby Sea Ranch, California, for which Gualala provides tourist and commercial services.